Skip to main content

 Custom OAuth 2.0

-For any service that supports OAuth2 but isn’t prefilled:
+For any service that supports OAuth 2.0 but isn’t prefilled:

 Custom OAuth 2.0 example

-• Auth URL — where users are redirected to log in (from your provider’s docs).
+• Authorization URL — where users are redirected to log in (from your provider’s docs).

-• Token URL — where SmythOS exchanges the code for a token.
+• Token URL — where SmythOS exchanges the authorization code for a token.

 • Client ID / Client Secret — from your provider’s developer settings.

-• Scopes — the list of permissions (ask your provider or check their API docs).
+• Scopes — space-separated list of permissions (check your provider’s API docs).

 OAuth2 Client Credentials